 On January 10, 2017, the Company announced the signing of a CRADA, with the NCI for the development of adoptive cell transfer, or ACT,-based immunotherapies genetically modified using the Sleeping Beauty transposon/transposase system to express TCRs for the treatment of solid tumors.
 The principal goal of the CRADA is to develop and evaluate ACT for patients with advanced cancers using autologous peripheral blood lymphocytes, or PBL, genetically modified using the non-viral Sleeping Beauty system to express TCRs that recognize neoantigens expressed within a patient's cancer.
 Research conducted under the CRADA will be at the direction of Steven A. Rosenberg, M.D., Ph.D., Chief of the Surgery Branch at the NCI, in collaboration with the Company.
 In February 2019, the Company extended the CRADA with the NCI for two years, committing an additional \$5.0 million to this program.
-The Company recorded \$0.6 million of expense for both three-month periods ended March 31, 2021 and 2020.
+The Company recorded \$1.3 million of expense for both six-month periods ended June 30, 2021 and 2020 and \$0.6 million of expenses for both three-month periods ended June 30, 2021 and 2020 respectively.